Large-Momentum Effective Theory: Introduction

 Substituting the above expansion into \eq{LCqPDF}, one finds the quark distribution as

-for $x>0$, and similarly for $x<0$ for which one gets the anti-quark distribution.
+for $x>0$, and similarly for $x<0$ for which one gets the antiquark distribution.
 The factor $1/x$ comes from the normalization of the creation and annihilation operators.
-This way, one recovers the physical meaning of PDFs in the operator formalism of parton physics.
+The matrix element above should be interpreted as the matrix element in a wave packet state, in the limit of a state of definite momentum~\cite{Collins:2011zzd}.
+This way, one recovers the physical meaning of PDFs in the LF correlator (operator) formalism.